jeroenraven/docs.particular.net/samples/servicecontrol/adapter-sqlserver/sample.md

 ## How it works

-The purpose of the adapter is to isolate ServiceControl from the specifics of physical deployment topology of the business endpoints (such as [multi-instance](/nservicebus/sqlserver/deployment-options.md#modes-overview-multi-instance) mode.
-In order to do so, the adapter presents to the business endpoints the same interface as regular service control (in form of `audit`, `error` and `Particular.ServiceControl`) queues.
+The purpose of the adapter is to isolate ServiceControl from specifics of physical deployment topology of the business endpoints (such as [multi-instance](/nservicebus/sqlserver/deployment-options.md#modes-overview-multi-instance) mode.
+In order to do so, the adapter provides a ServiceControl interface to the business endpoints.

 ### Heartbeats

 The heartbeat messages arrive at adapter's `Particular.ServiceControl` queue.
-From there they are moved to the `Particular.ServiceControl.SQL` queue in the ServiceControl database.
-In case of problems (e.g. the destination database is down) the forward attempts are repeated a configurable number of times after which messages are dropped to prevent the queue from growing indefinitely.
+From there there are moved to `Particular.ServiceControl.SQL` queue in ServiceControl database.
+In case of problems (e.g. destination database being down) the forward attempts are repeated configurable number of times after which messages are dropped to prevent the queue from growing indefinitely.

 ### Audits